 We have audited over 86% of our energy use, identifying over two hundred energy saving projects to change how we approach everything we do.
 Every person working at News Corp Australia is able to contribute to our auditing program by either helping to identify new opportunities or implementing them in their day-to-day work.
 By investing in energy efficiency measures across our business, we have also saved money by using less energy.
 It all makes good business sense.

 The small steps made at News Corp Australia towards environmental sustainability are just the beginning.
 We’re starting with one – ourselves – but it’s the collective changes made by everyone that can really impact the future of the planet.
 That’s why News Corp Australia is committed to communicating our sustainability goals and progress with best practice transparency to all stakeholders.
 In doing so we won the 2010 Carbon Disclosure Project Award for the best quality carbon emission reporting in Australia and have been included in the global ASX200 Leadership Index with a disclosure score 20 points higher than the ASX average.
-FY2014 also marks the year that News Corp Australia became the first media company in Australia to publically through the CDP Forests Program.
+News Corp Australia is the only media company in Australia to report through the CDP Forests Program, where we maintain the leadership score of A- year on year.
 CDP Forests is an emerging platform for companies to voluntarily disclose on the impacts of their products on global forests and the measures they are taking to minimise those impacts.

 1 Degree has engaged many partners for staff events and initiatives including Terracycle, OzHarvest, Take3, MobileMuster, RecycleSmart, Planet Ark, Fashion Revolution, Youth Food Movement and Cool Australia.
 In 2015, News Corp Australia partnered with Mitsubishi Motors Australia and Origin Energy for staff offers and discounts on electric vehicles and solar products.
 News Corp Australia was one of the founding partners of the 10% Challenge, an energy efficiency campaign that shows people how to reduce their energy use by 10%.